 This inconsistency was supposedly brought up in an interview with one of the devs of the game, whose response was rather hostile and went along the lines of "Are you really going to complain about esoteric information located within the backstory of the backstory?"

-The reason the Khajiit look different is explained by there being various species which are dependent on the phases of the moons, from certain species looking like massive lions and used as sentient mounts to others barely different from Bosmer, with whatever is seen in game being the most common in that province.-
+The reason the Khajiit look different is explained by there being various species which are dependent on the phases of the moons, from certain species looking like massive lions and used as sentient mounts to housecats and to others barely different from Bosmer, with whatever is seen in game being the most common in that province.-